jaspector

 Credit card payments are charged a 5 percent fee; technology fee is $15 for all permits.

-Do I need a building permit in Baton Rouge, LA?
+01 Do I need a building permit in Baton Rouge, LA?

 City-Parish ordinance requires a permit before constructing, enlarging, altering, repairing, moving, demolishing, or changing occupancy of a building or structure, or installing, enlarging, altering, repairing, removing, converting, or replacing regulated electrical, gas, mechanical, or plumbing systems.

-How much does a building permit cost in Baton Rouge, LA?
+02 How much does a building permit cost in Baton Rouge, LA?

+Building permit fees in Baton Rouge, LA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Residential: $80 minimum for new buildings; $125 minimum for additions and renovations.
 Commercial: $100 minimum..
 Fees are calculated as: Residential new building permits are $0.50 per square foot.
 Residential additions and renovations use flat minimums.
 Commercial plan review and permits are valuation-based..
 Plan check fee: Residential new building plan review is included in the $0.50 per square foot line item with an $80 minimum.
 Commercial plan review is $3 per thousand up to $500,000 valuation, then $1,500 plus $0.50 per thousand above $500,000, with a $100 minimum..

-How do I apply for a building permit in Baton Rouge, LA?
+03 How do I apply for a building permit in Baton Rouge, LA?

-1. Confirm project scope and gather any required forms from the City-Parish Permits and Inspections page, including elevation and zoning related forms where applicable.
+To apply for a building permit in Baton Rouge, LA, follow these steps: 1.
+Confirm project scope and gather any required forms from the City-Parish Permits and Inspections page, including elevation and zoning related forms where applicable.
 2. Create or log into a MyGovernmentOnline account; the official Baton Rouge page links to MGO account and customer portal FAQs.
 3. Submit the permit application and upload required supporting documents through MGO.
 Some permits also require floodplain, sewer, drainage, or UDC review.
 4. Pay plan review and permit fees.
 The fee page states permit payments by credit card incur a 5 percent fee.
 5. Respond to plan review comments, if any.
 City-Parish ordinance 22-01525 states third-party plan review submittals receive either permit approval or a deficiency report within 8 business days of submission.
 6. Once the permit is issued, post or maintain permit records as required and schedule inspections through the permit process and MGO workflow before concealment or occupancy.

-How long does it take to get a building permit in Baton Rouge, LA?
+04 How long does it take to get a building permit in Baton Rouge, LA?

-How do I schedule a building inspection in Baton Rouge, LA?
+05 How do I schedule a building inspection in Baton Rouge, LA?

-Other cities in East Baton Rouge Parish
+Other jurisdictions in East Baton Rouge Parish.

-View all East Baton Rouge Parish jurisdictions →
+All East Baton Rouge Parish jurisdictions →